StyxUT/.dotfiles/sanoid/.config/sanoid/README.md

 # ZFS Snapshot Management with Sanoid

+This directory is an override Sanoid config dir (passed with `--configdir=/home/styxut/.config/sanoid` in the systemd unit) rather than `/etc/sanoid`.
+Templates and scripts live alongside `sanoid.conf` for portability.

 This directory contains configuration files and scripts for managing ZFS snapshots using Sanoid.

 ## Overview